 I must admit, I’m more after the shape than the strength.
 But I thought I’d try to get a bit of both by setting a goal to do 100 consecutive push ups.

-I tried many ways unsuccessfully, was stuck at 40 push ups until I found a way that worked for me: I would strive to do 100 push ups in fewer and fewer sets until one day I was able to do them in one set.
+I tried many ways unsuccessfully, was stuck at 40 push ups until I found a way that worked for me: I would strive to do 100 push ups in total throughout the day (fitst in 3 sets) until one day I was able to do them in one set.

 It took me a month of exercising every other day on average.
-The by-product of course was that I got ripped.
-I now do this exercise a few times a year.
-I’m training for this again as I write this post.
+The by-product, of course, was that I got ripped.
+At the time of writing this post I do this exercise a few times a year.

 4) Use multiple angles of attack.